onlabsorg/olojs/doc/AbstractBackend.md

 interface as a Backend static property.

 ### AbstractBackend.prototype.disconnect - async virtual method
-The `disconnect' method implementations should close the connection to the remote database and resolve when the connection is close.
+The `disconnect` method implementations should close the connection to the remote database and resolve when the connection is closed.
-They should also reject the promise in case of error.
+They should also reject in case of error.

 ## AbstractBackend.Document class
 This abstract class describes the interface to a JSON databse's document.